ajwills72/ajwills72.github.io-old/publications.md

 Wills, A.J.
 (2005).
 [Applications and extensions](pu118.md).
 In A.J.
 Wills (Ed.).
 New Directions in Human Associatve Learning (pp. 189-191).
 Lawrence Erlbaum Associates.

 Le Pelley, M.E., Oakeshott, S.M., Wills, A.J., & McLaren, I.P.L.
 (2005).
-[The outcome-specificity of learned predictiveness effects: Parallels between human causal learning and animal conditioning](pu113md). _Journal of Experimental Psychology: Animal Behavior Processes, 31,_ 2226-236.Published: 1 April 2005.
+[The outcome-specificity of learned predictiveness effects: Parallels between human causal learning and animal conditioning](pu113.md). _Journal of Experimental Psychology: Animal Behavior Processes, 31,_ 2226-236.

 Bryant, C.M., Jones, G.J.F., & Wills, A.J.
 (2004).
 [Integration of psychological models in the design of artificial creatures](pu112.md). _Proceedings of the AISB 2004 symposium on Emotion, Cognition and Affective Computing_ (pp. 9-20).
-Published: 29 March 2004.

 Milton, F., & Wills, A.J.
 (2004).
 [The influence of stimulus properties on category construction](pu111.md). _Journal of Experimental Psychology: Learning, Memory and Cognition, 30,_ 407-415.
-Published: 1 March 2004.

 Wills, A.J., Suret, M.B., & McLaren, I.P.L.
 (2004).
 [The role of category structure in determining the effects of stimulus preexposure on categorization accuracy](pubs/pu110.md). _Quarterly Journal of Experimental Psychology, 57B,_ 79-88.
-Published: 1 January 2004.

 Goto, K., Wills, A.J., & Lea, S.E.G.
 (2004).
 [Global-feature classification can be acquired more rapidly than local-feature classification in both humans and pigeons](pubs/pu109.md). _Animal Cognition, 7_, 109-113.